 Anne-Sophie Pic /

-Anne-Sophie Pic is a world-renowned chef and the only current French female chef to hold three Michelin stars.
+Anne-Sophie Pic is the most decorated Michelin starred female chef in the world, currently holding eight Michelin stars across her five restaurants.
 For several generations her family has played an integral part in the history of French cuisine.
 Her family’s restaurant Maison de Pic in Valence originally won three Michelin stars under her grandfather Andre in 1934 and later, after her father became involved, he also gained the honour of achieving three Michelin stars for the restaurant.

 Initially rejecting the family trade, Anne-Sophie did not consider life as a chef until the age of 23.
 Following the sudden loss of her father and subsequently the restaurants third star in 1995, Anne-Sophie took to the kitchen and with no formal training managed to steer the restaurant back towards this extraordinary achievement, gaining three stars of her own in 2007.